jenniferjara/files-info/readme.md

 Some helpers for some tools :D
 ---

+This is a just list of commands.

-if you wanna help me, please clone this repo and send me your pull request :D
+if you wanna help me, please clone this repo and send me your pull request. :D